-The Firefighter I Training Program, which includes NFPA Firefighter I and Florida specific requirements, consists of a minimum of 206-hours of training.
-It is the certification level of training and competency for all individuals performing firefighting duties in the hot zone in the State of Florida.
+The Firefighter 1 Training Program, which includes NFPA 1001 compliant Firefighter 1 and Florida specific requirements, consists of a minimum of 191 hours of training.
+It is the certification level of training and competency for all individuals performing volunteer firefighting duties in the immediately dangerous to life and health (IDLH) environment in the State of Florida.
 Training courses are delivered by state certified and approved instructors.
+The course consists of both structural and wildland firefighting, including live fire burn evolutions and State Emergency Response Plan (SERP).
+Upon completion, students will be eligible to receive a certificate of completion from the Bureau of Fire Standards and Training as FF-I, be able to function as a volunteer firefighter, and have met the state requirements to enter the FF-II portion of the minimum standards class.
 Lab fee.

-FFP 0020C - Firefighter II
+FFP 0031C - Firefighter II

-192 clock hours, 6.4 occupational credits Prerequisite(s): FFP 0010C with a grade of C or better and state certification.
+301 clock hours, 10.03 occupational credits

+Prerequisite(s): FFP 0141C or EMS 0110 or EMS 1119 with a grade of C or better.